Slaveche90/ttp229/README.md

 ![alt](https://github.com/Slaveche90/ttp229/blob/master/Signals.png?raw=true)

 Also you can see that we touched the pad number 5 by counting clock signal changes before SDO signal changed the state to LOW (in the center of the image).

+If you experience any errors, make sure to choose the GPIO pins that have no other secondary functions (like I2C pins, or SPI pins).
+If you choose any GPIO pin with the secondary function, make sure to turn off the interface for that secondary function.

 # Jumper names: